DavidAJohn/BookwormsLendingLibrary/README.md

 `docker-compose up -d`

-The official Microsoft SQL Server image is 1.4Gb, so if you don't already have it downloaded in Docker this could take a few minutes, depending on the speed of your connection.
+The official Microsoft SQL Server 2017 image is 1.4Gb, so if you don't already have it downloaded in Docker this could take a few minutes, depending on the speed of your internet connection.

 The application is set up to use this Docker container to provide its database, so if you use a local installation of SQL Server instead, you'll need to adjust the database connection strings in the **appsettings.Development.json** file in the **BookwormsAPI** folder accordingly.